 In this article: 📝

-- What does the fetal position mean?
+- What is the fetal position?

 - What is a normal fetal position?